History of penicillin: Isolation

 The Oxford team's first task was to obtain a sample of penicillin mould.
 This turned out to be easy.
-Margaret Campbell-Renton, who had worked with Georges Dreyer, Florey's predecessor, revealed that Dreyer had been given a sample of the mould by Fleming in 1930 for his work on bacteriophages.
-Dreyer had lost all interest in penicillin when he discovered that it was not a bacteriophage.
-He had died in 1934, but Campbell-Renton had continued to culture the mould.
+Georges Dreyer, Florey's predecessor, had obtained a sample of the mould in 1930 for his work on bacteriophages, viruses that infect bacteria.
+Dreyer had lost interest in penicillin when he discovered that it was not a bacteriophage, but he had continued to cultivate it.
+Dreyer had died in 1934, but Campbell-Renton had continued to culture the mould and was able to supply it to the Oxford team.
 The next task was to grow sufficient mould to extract enough penicillin for laboratory experiments.
 The mould was cultured on a surface of liquid Czapek-Dox medium.
 Over the course of a few days it formed a yellow gelatinous skin covered in green spores.
-Beneath this the liquid became yellow and contained penicillin.
+Beneath this, the liquid became yellow and contained penicillin.
 The team determined that the maximum yield was achieved in ten to twenty days.